 Yes, there are other times when knowing how to adjust stitch length will come in handy.

-For these times, increase the stitch length to 4.0 to 5.0mm.
+- You want to temporarily hold two layers of fabric together or to gather a section of your garment.
+For these times, you will need to increase the stitch length.
 This will make a stitching line that can be removed with no fuss or muss or that can be easily gathered.

 Finally, let’s talk about the last of the basic three stitches.

 Most machines have a backstitch or reverse button.
-The white button below is the universal symbol for reverse on sewing machines:
+The white button in the image below is marked with the universal symbol for reverse on sewing machines:

 Did you find yours?